petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

         - **Custom Parameter Name:** `cparam`

       ```{important}
-      This example uses custom filters on just one nested field, so the custom parameter in the child queries (`cparam`) isn't technically required.
+      This example uses custom filters on just one nested field, so the custom parameter in the child queries (`cparam`) isn't actually required.
 To set up custom filters on multiple nested fields in the same page, you must configure custom parameter names for the child queries, as demonstrated in this example.
 Adding filters for a second nested field requires two child custom filters sharing a different custom parameter name (e.g., `cparam2`).
       ```

 1. Now repeat the search for _test content_ and verify that the Boosted Web Content appears above the Not Boosted Web Content.